 The Climate of Pokhara is slightly warmer than Kathmandu with daytime temperature hovering around 15 degrees Celsius in winter and 35 degrees in summer.
 The monsoon season last from mid-June to mid-September is very wet.
 The fact is that Pokhara records the highest rainfall city in the country.
 Although the Pokhara is round the year a touristic spot.

-Things to do and Places to visit in Pokhara
+Places to visit in Pokhara and Things to do

 World Peace Pagoda – Reachable by Hiking / Cycling / Private Vehicle